Medicare Secondary Payer Act Compliance Lawyers in Eau Claire, Menomonie, and Black River Falls

 To settle a workers’ compensation or personal injury claim in which the settlement seeks to cover future medical expenses, it’s often necessary to create a Medicare set-aside (MSA) arrangement or otherwise demonstrate that Medicare’s interests have been protected in compliance with the Medicare Secondary Payer Act.
 Just as important, but often overlooked, is the need to investigate, negotiate, and resolve Medicare conditional payments.

 At Weld Riley, our experienced attorneys assist clients with Medicare Secondary Payer Act compliance.
-Unlike many workers’ compensation and personal injury firms, we negotiate conditional payments and submit MSA proposals in-house, simplifying the settlement process.
+Unlike many workers’ compensation and personal injury firms, we worked with providers to negotiate conditional payments and submit MSAs, simplifying the settlement process.

 Attorney Melissa A. Kirschner is a member of the National Alliance of Medicare Set-Aside Professionals (NAMSAP), a non-profit association addressing the issues and challenges of the Medicare Secondary Payer Act statute and its impact on workers’ compensation and liability settlements.